-Unfortunately, the majority -- about 65 percent -- of car lenders make a reaffirmation agreement mandatory as a condition of keeping the car.
+Unfortunately, the majority — about 65% — of car lenders make a reaffirmation agreement mandatory as a condition of keeping the car.
 This means that you will not be able to choose whether you want to sign the reaffirmation agreement.
-Failing to complete the reaffirmation will allow the lender to repossess the car after your bankruptcy is over.
+Failing to complete the reaffirmation will allow the lender to repossess the vehicle after your bankruptcy is completed.
 If that does happen, you will not be liable for the remaining balance because you did not reaffirm the loan.

 - The future payments will be reported on your credit reports.
 After the bankruptcy, you will show current monthly payments on the car and this will help to re-establish good credit post-bankruptcy discharge.

 - The lender will send you a monthly billing statement or payment coupons.
 Many lenders will not do this unless you reaffirm the loan.